Hook Your Audience - information for reviewers

 I was warned by other authors that the book writing process would seem easy compared to the difficulty of letting people know you've written a book.
 They were right 🙂

-Authentic reviews are the lifeblood of any book promotion campaign, so thank you for your interest in writing a review of Hook Your Audience - which is also available online as an open access book until 31/10/21.
+Authentic reviews are the lifeblood of any book promotion campaign, so thank you for your interest in writing a review of Hook Your Audience.
 It means a lot to me.

 I'm keen to gather review excerpts and links from as many different informal education sectors as possible - to help potential readers decide if this book will be relevant to their role.
 I would be grateful if you could share your reviews with me through the form below.
 I also hope that reading these reviews will give me insights as to how I can improve the book in a future edition.